Episode 18

 Danny Brown

-Danny Brown is the host of One Minute Podcast Tips, Pod Chat, and several other podcasts.
+Danny Brown is the host of One Minute Podcast Tips, the show that helps you be a better podcaster in just a minute a week.
+He's also hosted, and co-hosted, several other podcasts - if you called him a serial podcaster, you wouldn't be wrong!
 He's been in the podcasting space for over 10 years, and has the scars to prove it.

-He's the Head of Podcaster Support and Experience at Captivate.fm, the world's only growth-oriented podcast hosting, distribution, analytics, and monetization platform.
+He's the Head of Podcaster Support and Experience at Captivate.fm, the world's only growth-oriented podcast hosting, distribution, analytics, and monetization platform for the serious indie podcaster.

 One Minute Podcast Tips supporters!